Havamere/Presentation-Demo-Angular/README.md

 # Presentation-Demo-Angular
-A presentational demonstration of some web development skills
+A presentational demonstration of some web development skills built in angular.js